 Your favorite quote and the driving factor behind your passion?

-One thing you have learnt or acquired in photography over the years?
+One thing you have learned or acquired in photography over the years?

 Don’t get so caught up in your excitement of a photographic moment that you forget to make sure your tripod is stable.
 There is no sicker feeling than watching your camera fall straight into a mud puddle when you are too far away to save it.